KevanSoon/VoltPulse-SG/README.md

 - [ ] Community benchmarking by estate/block

 ### License
-This project is developed for the [Hackathon Name] 2026.
+This project is developed for the SMU Hack For Cities 2026.

 ---